colinsurprenant/bloombroom/README.md

-# Bloombroom v0.0.1
+# bloombroom v0.0.1

-Bloombroom - collection of bloomfilters, hashing, bitfields with various native/ext/ffi implementations for speed/compatibility.
+Collection of bloomfilters, hashing, bitfields with various native/ext/ffi implementations for speed/compatibility.

 This is a work-in-progress.
 Code is stable but not yet gemified/packaged.
 This is currently a nice codebase for anyone requiring a BloomFilter, a (native, C-EXT, FFI) fast FNV hash or a bit field implementation.